 - to develop and provide member services and member benefits

 - to identify information and services relevant to membership of AIST or to the industry

-- to represent the not-for-profit superannuation industry to external parties
+- to represent the profit-to-member superannuation industry to external parties

 - to provide special offers on behalf of our industry partners, sponsors and exhibitors at events and conferences

 - to partner with organisations relevant to our members' needs